 What is Tooltip in Power BI?

-In the above image, I have hovered on “November” month, immediately I can see the category name as “November” and category data label as sale value “118,447.82”.
+In the above image, I have hovered on “November” month; immediately, I can see the category name as “November” and the category data label as sale value “118,447.82”.

-As of now if you want to see the profit value either we have to insert one more new field or add different visualization only.
-So, this is where our “Tooltip” going to help us.
+As of now, if you want to see the profit value, either we have to insert one more new field or add different visualization only.
+So, this is where our “Tooltip” is going to help us.

 How to Add Tooltip to Show Other Values in Power BI?